MardonHH/TWRP_IMAGE_PORTER/README.md

 - Enter port device resolution as requested by the script.

-- Enter root directory to the theme.
+- Enter root directory to the theme as requested by the script.

+- Install GM from the script itself if porting Images.

 - Select between the available options given by the script.

 - Enjoy!

-OLD:
-- Place TWRPUI, TWRPIMAGE, and gm to "/system/bin" on your Android device.

-- chmod all three to 755 (rwxr-xr-x)

-- Open up your terminal emulator and type then enter either, TWRPUI, or TWRPIMAGE to run the script.